zhoudongxu/SAI/doc/sai-ptf/QoS_test_plan.md

 2. Make sure defind the xoff as zero in buffer pool, for a non-shared mode
 3. According to common config, set the xoff_th
 4. disable port tx
-5. send the packets, check the stats, when packet number from less to larger than (xoff_th/packet_length), stats should be the xoff_th size for the most
+5. send the packets, recording the maximum packet number as MaxPakcets which satisfies that stats should be the xoff_th size for the most
    'SAI_BUFFER_POOL_STAT_XOFF_ROOM_CURR_OCCUPANCY_BYTES',
    'SAI_BUFFER_POOL_STAT_XOFF_ROOM_WATERMARK_BYTES',
+6. repeat step 5 , get maximum packet number, and verify it belongs to (MaxPackets*0.8 ,MaxPackets*1.2)

 - test_ingress_overflowed_pkt_recover